robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

 7. **How to backport already merged change (which would be in github.com/...) to a different branch**

-    Checkout a new branch of the desired target branch, cherry-pick the commit and do git-review.
+    Checkout a new branch of the desired target branch, cherry-pick the commit and do git-review. e.g. for R2.1
     ```
-git fetch github
+git fetch github # Get latest code off github for all branches
-git checkout -b R2.1 github/R2.1
+git checkout -b R2.1 github/R2.1 # Checkout a new branch off remote R2.1 branch
-git cherry-pick <desired-commit>
+git cherry-pick <desired-commit>  # Cherry-pick the desired commit
-git review
+git review # Submit for git review
     ```

 8. **How to submit inter dependent changes spread across different git repos**